What Is Public Wi-Fi?

 6. Enable Your Firewall

 Keeping your OS's built-in firewall enabled blocks unauthorized access attempts.
 On Windows, use "Windows Defender Firewall"; on macOS, go to "System Settings → Network → Firewall."
+For a thorough understanding of network threats, books on wireless network security are a valuable resource.

 7. Disconnect When Done